xIves/scientific_programming/README.md

 git pull upstream master
 ```

-## Solve merge conflicts

-Later in the course you will modify the Python code provided on GitHub.
-When you modify Python code, merge conflicts may occur which is when two or more changes conflict with each other.
-This usually happens when multiple people are working on the same project and they try to merge their changes into a common codebase.

-In VS Code, you can use the Merge Editor to solve merge conflics.

-The following video explains how this works: https://www.youtube.com/watch?v=KuB6hYoLozw

 ## Sync origin with upstream

 To sync your fork (origin) and clone with the upstream repository you can use the following Git commands: